 How long will my company's profile be active in the Grant Thornton database?

 We will maintain a company’s profile as active in our database for as long as its certification remains current.
-We recommend that suppliers provide us with updated company certification information a minimum of once each year, as expired certification will render your file inactive.
+We recommend that suppliers provide us with updated company certification information a minimum of once each year,

 For more information, please email questions or comments to: SupplierDiversity@us.gt.com.